-How do I run capital gains tax reports in Sharesight?
+How do I run an Australian capital gains tax report?

 Normally, it costs $300 to subscribe to our Aussie Investor Plan for one year ($275 if you sign up for 12 months).
 Having your portfolio’s tax position calculated in two mouse clicks has got to be worth at least that much alone.
 If you disagree, how about we throw in unlimited holdings across three portfolios, unlimited shared portfolio access, support for overseas share markets, and Xero synchronisation?